crownstone/bluenet/docs/MESH_ACKED.md

+This document shows the code flow for acked mesh messages, based on an example command.

+Example case:
-This shows the code flow when a mesh command is sent via UART to Crownstone 1.
+- The user sends a mesh command via UART to Crownstone 1.
-The mesh command orders Crownstone 1 to send an acked, single target, mesh message to Crownstone 2.
+- The mesh command orders Crownstone 1 to send an acked, single target, mesh message to Crownstone 2.
-The mesh message is a control command to print something ("hi") to UART.
+- The mesh message is a control command to print something ("hi") to UART.
-After Crownstone 2 printed the text, it sends a reply to Crownstone 1.
+- After Crownstone 2 printed the text, it sends a reply to Crownstone 1.
-Crownstone 1 then reports the result via UART.
+- Crownstone 1 then reports the result via UART.

+The communication is as follows:

 ![Overview](uml/mesh/unicast_acked_overview.png)

+Now let's dive into the implementation.
+Each line shows the next function that is called, for simplification, we don't show the nesting of calls.
+Sometimes the most relevant function arguments are shown.
+When variables are set in the function, this is shown with `:=`.

 We start at the UART command handler of Crownstone 1:
 ```
 UartCommandHandler::handleCommandControl()

 CommandHandler::handleEvent(event.type = CMD_CONTROL_CMD)

 CommandHandler::handleCommand(type = CTRL_CMD_MESH_COMMAND)

 CommandHandler::handleCmdMeshCommand({
 	meshCtrlCmd = {
 		header = {